Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 Conclusion

-We now know the definition of sole sourcing and single coursing and explored their differences.
-In this article, explored its advantages and disadvantages.
+We now know the definitions of sole sourcing and single sourcing and explore their differences.
+In this article, we also explored its advantages and disadvantages.
 We compared sole sourcing vs. single sourcing to see what is more efficient to do.

 Nevertheless, sole sourcing vs. single sourcing has its own advantages and disadvantages.
 It is at the company’s discretion to choose which of the processes it may need.